nxd8965/uta-hackday-2025/README.md

 'python app.py'

 UPDATE after 6pm for information purposes:
-The dataset was too large, so it is not on the github
+The dataset was too large, so it is not on the github Also, Gemini was used to generate the front end, fraudDetection.py was not generated